Prince (cigarette): Controversy

-Also in 2011, reports came out that the Scandinavian Tobacco Company may have used tobacco waste in the Prince cigarettes until the 1990s, admitted the former director of Scandinavian Tobacco Company, Claus Bagger, in the Eastern District Court.
-He was interrogated as a party representative of Scandinavian Tobacco Company, which was contested by ex-smoker Allan Lykke Jensen for using different additives and techniques to mislead the smokers of nicotine and tar prescription in the Prince cigarettes.
+In 2011, reports came out that the Scandinavian Tobacco Company may have used tobacco waste in the Prince cigarettes until the 1990s, and which was admitted the former director of Scandinavian Tobacco Company, Claus Bagger, in the Eastern District Court.
+He was interrogated as a representative of Scandinavian Tobacco Company, under the lawsuit brought by ex-smoker Allan Lykke Jensen for using different additives and techniques to mislead the smokers of nicotine and tar prescription in the Prince cigarettes.
 One of these methods, according to critics, was the addition of reconstituted tobacco waste.

 In 2017, it was reported that illegal cartons of Prince cigarettes were openly sold online, often by criminal gangs.
 The main selling points were on Facebook and dba.dk.
-A carton typically costs between 250 and 300 Danish krone, and the cigarettes are thus significantly cheaper than in Danish stores.
-A normal Prince Red carton costs 440 kr.
+A carton typically cost between 250 and 300 Danish krone, making these cigarettes significantly cheaper than those in Danish stores where official Prince Red cartons cost 440 kr.
 The cigarettes are in any event illegal because no Danish tax is paid.
 But in a large part of the cigarettes there is something completely different from what was separated by the side of the package.
 Copyrights are typically produced at illegal factories in Eastern Europe and Asia.
 In Poland, the authorities often find illegal cigarettes, and in 2016, Polish police stormed illegal cigarette factories 30 times.
 Also at the Polish borders, 739 million cigarettes were confiscated in 2016.
 186 times, the Polish authorities found Red Prince, which was produced in Germany for the Scandinavian market.